 Standardization frees people in organizations to focus more attention on other things – products, for instance – and not on the need to coordinate the use of potentially conflicting new tools and processes.

-People can create this existing by finding the set of consistent metrics to assess product quality across multiple products or multiple releases of individual products.
+People can create this existing by finding a set of consistent metrics to assess product quality across multiple products or multiple releases of individual products.
 Standardization effectively provides the organization with a common language for measuring quality.

 The need for innovation